matrix-org/matrix.org/content/docs/communities/administration/_index.md

 ### How to upgrade a room

 {% notice_box() %}
-We recommend to read this chapter first in its entirety and make a plan before starting to execute any upgrades.
+We recommend to read this chapter first in its entirety and **make a plan** before starting to upgrade rooms.
 Room upgrades are disruptive for users.
 You want to get it right first try to cause as little friction to your community as possible.
 {% end %}

-**Prerequisites:**
+#### Prerequisites
-Executing a room upgrade in its entirety, including establishing the link between the rooms, requires the executing user to have a sufficient amount of rights ("[power level](@/docs/communities/moderation/_index.md#power-levels)" to send a [`m.room.tombstone`](https://spec.matrix.org/latest/client-server-api/#server-behaviour-19) event) in the room that they want to upgrade.
+When you upgrade a room, the user performing the upgrade needs the permission ("[power level](@/docs/communities/moderation/_index.md#power-levels)") to send a [`m.room.tombstone`](https://spec.matrix.org/latest/client-server-api/#server-behaviour-19) event.

-**Upgrading:**
+#### Upgrading
 Clients that [support upgrading rooms](#sending-room-upgrades) usually offer a button or similar in their UI when an upgrade is available.
-Sometimes the client UI might allow you to choose the target room version, but usually the default room version defined by the [homeserver](@/docs/matrix-concepts/elements-of-matrix/_index.md#homeserver) is used.
+Sometimes the client UI  allows you to choose the target room version, but usually it uses the default room version defined by the [homeserver](@/docs/matrix-concepts/elements-of-matrix/_index.md#homeserver).

-If the option is missing unexpectedly, it is possible that the combination of your client's UI and your homeserver's configuration does not recommend an upgrade at this time.
+If the option is missing, the combination of your client and your homeserver's configuration may not recommend an upgrade.
 Read on to learn how to upgrade anyway.

-**Advanced upgrading:**
+#### Advanced upgrading
 There are some reasons why your client might not be showing you the upgrading UI despite an upgrade being available, including:
-- Your homeserver implementation or admin doesn't recommend it, via the [homeserver's configuration](https://spec.matrix.org/latest/client-server-api/#mroom_versions-capability).
+- Your homeserver implementation or admin doesn't advertise support for the room version, via the [homeserver's configuration](https://spec.matrix.org/latest/client-server-api/#mroom_versions-capability).
 - Your client only recommends upgrading from or between certain versions.

 In these cases you can use e.g. Element Web's `/upgraderoom <version>` chat command after [enabling the developer tools](https://docs.element.io/latest/element-support/frequently-asked-questions/?h=devtools#matrix-general).
 You can also downgrade and sidegrade in this way.

 **Limitations:**
-While the [Matrix specification](https://spec.matrix.org/v1.15/client-server-api/#server-behaviour-19) is not overly strict about it, your homeserver will execute the room upgrade on a best effort basis, trying to create the new room with settings matching the old room.
+While the [Matrix specification](https://spec.matrix.org/v1.15/client-server-api/#server-behaviour-19) is not strict about it, your homeserver will perform the room upgrade on a best effort basis, trying to create the new room with settings matching the old room.
-The decentralised nature of Matrix can lead to circumstances that cannot be covered automatically by your homeserver.
+The decentralised nature of Matrix can lead to circumstances that your homeserver cannot automatically mitigate.
-We suggest considering the following recommendations to mitigate this.
+The following recommendations can help.

 #### Recommendations